01 of 05

 Chinese New Year in San Francisco

 The San Francisco Chinese New Year celebration is the largest outside of Asia.
 It's a lively festival with lots of events.
-To make it even more special, the holiday parade is one of the few surviving lighted night parades in the U.S., making it an event that draws visitors from many places.
+To make it even more special, the holiday parade is one of the few surviving lighted night parades in the U.S., drawing visitors from many places.
 I recommend it as one of San Francisco's top festivals, well worth a weekend trip to enjoy the goings-on.

-Chinatown is especially photogenic at the new year.
-The lucky color red is everywhere and makes for excellent photos.
-Dragon and lion dancers may prowl the street to scare away evil spirits, and they make fun subjects - if you can endure the firecracker noise and confusion surrounding them.
+The lucky color red is everywhere at the new year.
+Dragon and lion dancers may prowl the street to scare away evil spirits, and they are fun to watch - if you can endure the firecracker noise and confusion surrounding them.

 Other Chinese New Year Events in San Francisco